iokaloka/messages-and-drops/README.md

 # Messages and drops

+## Update 30.1.2022
+Right.
+Things have started to fall into place even though there is more to do than there is time available.
+- The application is running in Heroku.
+    - Any one is free to go and test/use it as they will at: https://messages-and-drops.herokuapp.com/
+    - Just create an account for yoursel, login and start sending messages to the main thread that is currently the only one available.
+- There are still no proper security means taken into use.
+No input sanitation, no CSF countermeasures etc. I did implement the registration so that only one account with a certain name can be created.
+During registration you are asked to input your password of choise twise to help you get it right.
+The system **does not** give information whether the username or password is wrong during the login process.
+- I have base templates for many featurest, but I intend to work one part at a time so it might seem there are lot of un-user and unnecessary files/code in the project.
+That is actually true but we'll see how things shape up on the upcoming weeks.

+Accomplishments this week:
+- Registration
+- Login
+- Home page / main thread view.
+- Sending messages to main thread.
+- Searching messages
+- Projects github and README.md are up to date
+- Project is running on Heroku and Herokus repository is up to date.

+Coming up next:
+- Creation of threads
+- Deletion of messages
+- Deletion of threads
+- Some ADMIN functionality
+- Probably the first drops.
+- Limited thread access rights
+- ...

+---

 ## Background

 So, the idea of having to design a application as an excercise has not become too comfortable to me yet.
 I have always been pretty eager to create my own apps and projects, but the lack of free time kind of suppresses me.
 The situation is the same even now, as I work 4 days a week and try to complete some studies at the same time.